vasanthdommeti/food-delivery-api/README.md

 - Discounts apply while the promotion is active and before `expiresAt`.
 - Currency uses decimal numbers (2-decimal rounding).
 For production, consider integer minor units.
 - When `productId` is provided in order items, price/name are taken from inventory and stock is decremented atomically.
+- Testing endpoints are disabled by default and require an env flag + optional token.

 ## Performance / Scaling Notes
 - Indexed `vendorId` and `createdAt` on orders to support high-throughput reads and metrics.